beyondthefruit/memory-game/README.md

 ➡️ ➡️ [GO TO WEBSITE PROJECT]() ⬅️ ⬅️

-Any of you remember this mini game from Mario 3 All stars : https://www.youtube.com/watch?v=BAhICqmT8Do I wanted to create a game, and thought why not a memory game like the one in Mario ALl Stars, which by the way I couldn't win anything.
+Any of you remember this mini game from Mario 3 All stars : https://www.youtube.com/watch?v=BAhICqmT8Do I wanted to create a game, and thought why not a memory game like the one in Mario ALl Stars, by the way I don't know if I ever won anything at this time.
-This game is best enjoyed on a laptop or monitor.
+This game is best enjoyed on a laptop or monitor but can still be played on mobile

 ### 👟 Steps

-- Started by finding the image
+- Started by finding the images
 - Created a Notion page for a future blog post on the project
 - Created the app
 - Drafted the overall design of the website using mock data
+- Thought about the different functions necessary to run the project
 - Mapped through data to display the different card
 - Choose a flip card method and developed the main function of the website
 - Created a function to display randomly the cards